 I received my Juris Doctorate from the University of Wisconsin in December 2005 and was admitted to practice law in the State of Oklahoma in 2006.
 I was admitted to the U.S. District Court for the Northern District of Oklahoma in 2006 and have practiced in both state and federal courts in Tulsa since that time.
-I am trained as a mediator and in Collaborative Family Law, and currently serves on the Board of Directors for the Oklahoma Academy of Collaborative Professionals.
+I am trained as a mediator and in Collaborative Family Law, and currently serve on the Board of Directors for the Oklahoma Academy of Collaborative Professionals.

 Karen Keith Wilkins, Attorney at Law